|

 I'm having pretty good luck with SuperCross - Bill Ryan don' build no junk.

-The Supercross Pro fork is available with a frame at a $90 upcharge.
+The Supercross Pro fork is available with a frame at a $100 upcharge, painted to match.
 This is a little better than retail and saves you on shipping.
 We will also, on a special order basis get you any of the other great SuperX forks.

-For the 26" Vida Loca cruiser, we are currently spec-ing a discontinued SuperX fork.
-These are $100 extra in paint or chrome.
-Once they are gone, then what?
-There are new Landing Gear forks being fabbed in Taiwan.
+For the 26" Vida Loca cruiser, we are currently spec-ing the discontinued SuperX “Centerline” fork, or the current 26” Pro Fork.
+These are $100 painted to match.
+Bill will chrome a Pro Fork on special order, if you pay him a large sum of money up front.
+There are new 26" Landing Gear forks being fabbed in Taiwan.
 They are longer than the OG Landing Gears and will throw off the geometry on the 26-er.
+I don't put them on the bikes.
+The OG 26" Landing Gear, if you can find one, is perfect for the VL 26.

 Thursday likes the MacNeil ID fork for dirt and street.
 Order the ID with your Black rain or Acid Rain frame for $110 extra.